juliuskunze/jaxnet/DESIGN.md

 - All layers can be input dependent by default, removes need for `InputDependent`.

 Downsides:
-- Naming of parameter values would be more arbitrary since no parameter names are not associated.
+- Naming of parameter values would be more arbitrary since no parameter names are associated.
 - Potentially large implementation complexity, requires direct use of JAX' tracing / function transformation capabilities.

 JAXnet invokes the user's function (when `jit` is not used), allowing step-by-step debugging.